 There is a significant amount of new technology being demonstrated and utilized, but it may not always provide effective communication to people with sensory disabilities.
-Therefore, the burden remains on first responders, volunteers and disability and older adults service systems to communicate with individuals during evacuations.
+The responsibility remains on first responders, volunteers, and disability and older adult service systems to communicate with individuals during evacuations.

 The following should be clearly addressed:

 - Plans for door-to-door communication and factors that determine when the method should be activated.

 - Types of individual communication tools available to responders.

 - What outreach has been done in the community to integrate the needs of individuals who may not be able to hear sirens and require alternate methods of communication.